SandyRodger/launch_school_books/http_book.md

   - `product=iphone`
   - 'size=32gb'
   - 'color-white'
 - This is asking the `phoneshop` server to narrow down on a product, `iphone`, size '32gb' and colour 'white'.
-What the server doe with these parameters is up to the server side application.
+What the server does with these parameters is up to the server-side application.
 - **Because query strings are passed in from the URL they are only used in HTTP GET requests.**
 - There are different types of HTTP requests.
 Typing a URL into the browser is a HTTP GET request.
-Most links do too.
+Most links are too.

 <p align="center">
 <img width="689" alt="Screenshot 2023-04-13 at 08 42 23" src="https://user-images.githubusercontent.com/78854926/231689211-322e15cf-ccb0-4af7-92d3-5069b1026ff2.png">